-MMR infections with measles, mumps and rubella viruses are confined to humans and occur worldwide.
+MMR infections with measles, mumps, and rubella viruses are confined to humans and occur worldwide.
 All are spread primarily via the aerosol route.
 Each of the viruses exists as a single serotype.
 The MMR (mumps, measles, rubella) vaccine contains live, attenuated forms of all three viruses.
-Nearly all infected individuals will show signs of disease.
-There is only one serotype of measles and a single natural infection will give life-long protection.
+Therefore, nearly all infected individuals will show signs of disease.
+There is only one serotype of measles, and a single natural infection will give life-long protection.
 The main route of measles infection is via inhalation.
-Measles virus is highly contagious and the maximum period of contagiousness is the 2 to 3 days before onset of the rash.
+The measles virus is highly contagious, and the maximum period of contagiousness is 2 to 3 days before the onset of the rash.

-Varicella zoster virus (VZV) causes the illness also known as chicken pox.
-Most pregnant women have already been exposed to the virus and are therefore immune, some may not have previously had the infection.
-Since the virus can cause birth defects or illness in the infant (depending on when during the pregnancy an infection occurs), testing is available pre-conception or in early pregnancy to determine if the woman has antibodies to VZV.
+Varicella Zoster Virus (VZV) causes the illness known as chicken pox.
+Most pregnant women have already been exposed to the virus and are therefore immune; some may not have previously had the infection.
+However, since the virus can cause congenital disabilities or illness in the infant (depending on when an infection occurs during the pregnancy), testing is available pre-conception or early pregnancy to determine if the woman has antibodies to VZV.
 If the woman doesn’t and is therefore not immune, a vaccine can be given before the woman gets pregnant; if she is already pregnant and may have been exposed to the virus, treatment is available that can prevent or weaken the severity of the illness.

-Hepatitis B surface antibody (anti-HBs) level is measured to determine if vaccination is needed, or to determine if protective immunity has been achieved following a vaccination regimen.
+Hepatitis B surface antibody (anti-HBs) level is measured to determine if vaccination is needed or if protective immunity has been achieved following a vaccination regimen.

 Trusted, Secure, & Confidential